HumanSignal/label-studio/docs/source/guide/storage.md

 You can also store your tasks and annotations in a [Redis database](https://redis.io/).
 You must store the tasks and annotations in different databases.
 You might want to use a Redis database if you find that relying on a file-based cloud storage connection is slow for your datasets.

-Currently, this configuration is only supported if the Redis database is hosted in the default mode, with the default IP address.
+Currently, this configuration is only supported if you host the Redis database in the default mode, with the default IP address.

 Label Studio does not manage the Redis database for you.
 See the [Redis Quick Start](https://redis.io/topics/quickstart) for details about hosting and managing your own Redis database.
 Because Redis is an in-memory database, data saved in Redis does not persist.
 To make sure you don't lose data, set up [Redis persistence](https://redis.io/topics/persistence) or use another method to persist the data, such as using Redis in the cloud with [Microsoft Azure](https://azure.microsoft.com/en-us/services/cache/) or [Amazon AWS](https://aws.amazon.com/redis/).